2SLGBTQ+ and Gender Issues

 A non-professional and self-supporting program open to anyone who wants to do something about their drinking problem.

-A mutual support program for people whose lives have been affected by someone else’s drinking.
+Mutual support programs for adults (Al-Anon) and teens (Alateen) whose lives have been affected by someone else’s drinking.

 Provides leadership in reducing the harm of alcohol and other drugs on society.